TO Mean in Basketball

 FAQs

-A turnover is when a team loses possession of the ball to the other team without taking a shot.
+TO stands for turnover, which happens when a team loses possession of the ball to the opponent.

 2. How is TO tracked in basketball stats?